Office of Electricity: Responsibilities

+Historical

+The Office used to be responsible for leading efforts to modernize the electric grid.
+When the Grid Deployment Office (GDO) was established in 2022, these responsibilities were transferred there.
+The Office of Electricity also worked with the Department of Homeland Security and other agencies to enhance the security of the nation's critical energy infrastructure, this task was transferred to the Office of Cybersecurity, Energy Security, and Emergency Response (CESER) when the latter was established in 2018.

 Organization

 The Office is under the general supervision of the Under Secretary of Energy for Science and Innovation.
 The Office is administered by the Assistant Secretary for Electricity (ASE), who is appointed by the President of the United States.

 The Assistant Secretary for Electricity Delivery and Energy Reliability is appointed by the President with the advice and consent of the Senate.
 The Assistant Secretary is paid at level IV of the Executive Schedule.
 The Assistant Secretary is assisted in running the Office by Deputy Assistant Secretaries, who can be career employees or political appointees.
 Each of the Deputy Assistant Secretaries oversee a different branch of the Office's work.

 Effective October 21, 2022, the Office of Electricity has the following reporting relationships: